‘Celebrity Big Brother US’ Spoilers: Jessica Graf & Cody Nickson Might Join The ‘CBBUS’ Cast, CBS Insider Says

 Celebrity Big Brother US spoilers tease that Jessica Graf and Cody Nickson could be a casting option.
 According to a CBS inside source via Twitter, Lance Bass refused to do the series.
-YouTuber, Shane Dawson has allegedly agreed to join the cast.
+YouTuber Shane Dawson has allegedly agreed to join the cast.
 Spencer Pratt and Heidi Montag are reportedly in talks to join the series.
 Apparently, CBS will use Graf and Nickson as a backup option, in case the celeb negotiations fall through.

 According to ET Online, Lance Bass would love to join the cast, but he won’t due to financial reasons.
-Apparently, he was asking $10 million to join the cast and CBS wouldn’t pony up.
+Apparently, he was asking $10 million to join the cast, and CBS wouldn’t pony up.

 Spencer and Heidi have been in talks with CBS for a few months.
 Celebrity Big Brother US spoilers suggest that they would be an excellent fit for the show.
 They would create action-packed live feeds and know how to keep things interesting.

 The fact that CBS is considering bringing Jessica Graf and Cody Nickson on for Celebrity Big Brother US is eyebrow-raising, to say the least.
 They had a fan base, but generally Big Brother viewers do not want to see BB alums on the celebrity version.
-They would like to see celebrities, whether it be reality TV or Youtube stars, compete for the grand prize.
+They would like to see celebrities, whether it be reality TV or Youtube stars compete for the grand prize.

 Get excited #Jody fans! #BB19's Jessica & Cody bring their showmance to The @AmazingRaceCBS: https://t.co/E23ExECyq7 pic.twitter.com/Jag35R83u8